port-labs/port-docs/docs/quickstart.md

 Currently our Software Catalog only has packages, but everybody knows packages are just the building blocks for larger applications and services, so we'll now create a microservice Blueprint to represent the application that will make use of our packages.
 Our Microservice Blueprint will contain the following fields:

-- **Repo** - A URL to the source code repository storing the microservice code;
-- **Slack Channel** - A URL to the Slack Channel of the team responsible for the Microservice;
-- In addition, our **Relation** will list the packages used by the microservice.
+In addition, our **Relation** will list the packages used by the microservice.

 so let's go ahead and create a **Microservice Blueprint**: